 A pixie crop and a fringe for curly hair might seem like a horrific cocktail, and on paper sounds like a frizzy mess, but in reality, this is what it looks like.
 As to why it works, Bolton says, "Its longer fringe frames the face whimsically while highly textured pixie layers create movement and style, utilizing the natural texture of the hair."
-She highlights that to make this style work for curly hair, "the cut needs to work with (not against) the natural bend of the hair."
-Since hydration is a curl's best friend, she suggests incorporating a deep conditioner to your regular haircare regimen.
+Since hydration is a curl's best friend, she suggests incorporating a deep conditioner into your regular haircare regimen.

 If anyone can pull off this bold, yet understated look, it's the stunning Jodie-Turner Smith.
 "This style is perfect for anyone with tight coils" notes Stylianou.
 To ensure proper upkeep, she underscores the importance of keeping edges well-groomed since they're like a contour.
 She recommends Pattern Beauty Edge Control ($12) to keep ends in check.

 Chignon or French Plait

 The beauty of curly hair is that it tends to hold up 'dos much better than straight hair, thanks to its texture.
 This look worn by Scarlett Johansson is a great example.
 If you have hair longer than chin length, create a similar style by fixing a chignon or a french plait at the back and then pulling out strands at the front.
 Finish with texturizing spray.
 Bolton points out that this updo is even better on second-day hair.